snazzyatoms/ProShield/FAQ.md

 ---

-**Problem:** Mobs still walk into claims
-✅ Fix:
-- Ensure `protection.mobs.border-repel.enabled: true`.
-- Adjust `radius` and push strength in config.
-- Reload after edits.

----

 **Problem:** GUI feels tedious (need to exit to return)
 ✅ Fix:
 - v1.2.3 added a **Back button** in all menus.
-- v1.2.4 fixed **Back button bugs** in Player & Admin GUIs.
+- v1.2.4 fixed **Back button bugs**.
+- v1.2.5 made Back/Exit consistent and functional across *all* GUIs.

 ---